 - Elastic Beanstalk has robust DevOps and auto-scaling solutions, which make testing, deployment, and scaling of the web app easier.

 - You can easily integrate databases and APIs when using Elastic Beanstalk.

-I have explained the advantages of PaaS platforms like Elastic Beanstalk in “10 top PaaS providers for 2020”.
+I have explained the advantages of PaaS platforms like AWS Elastic Beanstalk in our guide to PaaS providers.